-As this would be a short haul flight you will need to check the baggage allowances as often such flights only include hand luggage.
+As this would be a short-haul flight you will need to check the baggage allowances as often such flights only include hand luggage.
 If you do need to buy checked luggage this might add 50% or more to the cost of your flight.
 You should also always read the rules for luggage to avoid any surprise baggage fees at the airport.

-A few budget airlines to consider includes:
+A few budget airlines to consider include:

 - Wizz Air